• Skip to primary navigation

 8. Unsweetened shredded coconut (optional topping)

-key ingredients: oat groats, blueberries, cinnamon, chia seeds, goji berries, bananas (not pictured: unsweetened plant based milk)
+key ingredients: oat groats, blueberries, cinnamon, chia seeds, goji berries, bananas (not pictured: unsweetened plant-based milk)

-How to prepare
+How to prepare this oat groats recipe

 Rinse and drain oat groats in a fine mesh strainer.

-oat groats being rinsed under water in a fine mesh strainer
+Oat groats being rinsed under water in a fine mesh strainer.

 1. rinse and strain uncooked oat groats

-oat groats in a pot with water being added
+Oat groats in a pot with water being added.

 2. add oat groats to a medium pot with water